ITF Seafarers' Trust: Shore Leave

-Seafarers' Rights International (SRI)
+Seafarers' Rights International

+Seafarer's Rights International (SRI) is an independent centre dedicated to advancing the rights of seafarers through research, education and training in issues concerning seafarers and the law.
+SRI aims to promote, implement, enforce, and advance all seafarers’ and fishers’ rights and remedies, including human rights and the rights of other persons on board vessels.
 The ITF Seafarers’ Trust are the sole funders of Seafarers’ Rights International (SRI).

-SRI is an independent centre dedicated to advancing the rights of seafarers through research, education and training in issues concerning seafarers and the law.
-SRI's aims to promote, implement, enforce and advance all seafarers’ and fishers’ rights and remedies, including human rights and the rights of other persons on board vessels.

 Fellowships at the World Maritime University

-The Trust supports up to five students per year to study at the World Maritime University in Sweden.
-Over the years the Trust has sponsored over 100 students to study a range of post-graduate courses, mainly in the areas of Law and the Humanities.
+The Trust supports up to five students per year to study at the World Maritime University in Sweden, mainly in the areas of Law and the Humanities.

 Seafarers' Help

-Hosted by the International Seafarers’ Welfare and Assistance Network (ISWAN) and supported by the Seafarers’ Trust, SeafarerHelp is a 24/7, 365 days per year assistance service available to seafarers of all kinds, all around the world.
-Available in a wide range of languages and available by telephone, email, SMS, live-chat and letter, SeafarerHelp is a help and advice service with problems relating to life aboard the ship or concerns about health.
+Hosted by the International Seafarers' Welfare and Assistance Network (ISWAN) and supported by the Seafarers’ Trust, SeafarerHelp is a 24/7, 365 days per year assistance service available to seafarers.
+SeafarerHelp is a help and advice service for problems relating to life aboard the ship or concerns about health.

-Other Works
+Other works

 The Trust partners with ICMA and NAMMA for several programmes around the world, including providing data SIM cards and Christmas care packages during Covid-19 and publishing a book, Out of Sight, Not Out of Mind: 40 Portraits of Seafarers by Seafarers.
 ICMA and NAMMA are both Christian associations which represent the great majority of seafarers’ centres around the world.